DynamicGenetics/Epicosm_legacy/README.md

 Example iterated harvest in background, with a renewed user_list and taking CSV snapshots:
 `nohup ./epicosm --user_harvest --refresh --csv_snapshots --repeat &`

+### 4 Natural Language Processing (Sentiment analysis)

 Once you have a database with tweets, you can apply sentiment analysis to each document and insert the result into MongoDB.
+You will need to run `epicosm_nlp.py` (if you have dependencies errors, please install them with `pip3 install -r requirements.txt`).

-If you are running sentiment analysis with `epicosm_nlp` executables or `epicosm_nlp.py`, please specify the following flags:
+To run, specify from the following flags:

 `--insert_groundtruth` Provide a file of groundtruth values called 'groundtruth.csv' and insert these into the local database.